 Issue 2-2-2: Parallel processing for HO with PSCell

-Option 1a (QC, Nokia, ZTE, CATT, Ericsson, vivo, Apple, OPPO, Docomo, MTK, NEC):
+Option 1a (QC, Nokia, ZTE, CATT, Ericsson, vivo, Apple, OPPO, Docomo, MTK, NEC, Intel, Huawei):

 PCell HO and PSCell addition, without considering RA procedures and Tprocessing, are performed in parallel independently.

-Option 1b (Intel):

-Tsearch, Tmargin, T∆ can be processed in parallel for both Pcell HO and PSCell addition.
-Tsearch is the time required to search the target cell.
-T∆ is time for fine time tracking and acquiring full timing information of the target cell.
-Tmargin is time for SSB post-processing.

-Option 1c (Huawei):

-Based on the parallel processing assumption

-Whether to consider additional delay for searching procedure depends on whether to include FR1+FR1 NR-DC case
+Note: Additional searching delay may be considered for FR1+FR1 NR-DC.

-Option 2b (MTK, Intel):
+Option 2b (MTK):

 RAN4 to specify the delay requirement for HO with PSCell based on the assumption that some of procedures should be able to be performed in parallel.